 Leftover chicken meat transfromed into an exciting new meal.
 Great for lunch boxes.

-- 1 cup cooked and chopped chicken meat such as oven-baked thighs or rotisserie chicken
+- 1 cup cooked and chopped chicken such as oven-baked thighs or rotisserie chicken

 - 1 cup fresh baby spinach